Excursion-App/excursion/stephanie-senior-proposal.md

 ## Objective 2: Add user authentication
 **Why do you want to meet this objective?
 How will it improve your project?**

+Login is very essential to how our project works.
+We would like to create a sense of personalization.
 Users need to be able to login in order to see their trips.
 Each user or group of users should have a personalized dashboard.

 **How will you demonstrate completion of your objective?**

 The login and signin buttons on the nav bar should work.

-## Objective 3: ... say your objective to accomplish here …
+## Objective 3: Add dropdown of locations for guest to travel to
 **Why do you want to meet this objective?
 How will it improve your project?**

-   Login is very essential to how our project works.
-We would like to create a sense of personalization.
+To minimize spelling errors, it is essential to use a dropdown menu.
+It will also be a better experience for the user.
 **How will you demonstrate completion of your objective?**

-   User login will work.
+Drop down menu will be on `/destination` route.

 ## Stretch goals (optional):

 **What stretch goals do you have for your project?**

-   Add user authorization based on roles
+   Add user authorization based on roles (Trip leader vs guests)
 ## Evaluation

 **You must meet the following criteria in order to pass the intensive:**